 Despite his own fatigue, Zen swam three to safety – at one point carrying both Craig and Jackie at the same time.

-Marc, who originally stayed on the taxi boat, then also entered the ocean to help Craig aboard the vessel, who was struggling to keep his head above the water.
+Marc, who originally stayed on the taxi boat, then also entered the ocean to help Craig aboard the vessel, who was struggling to keep his dead above the water.

 Almost two years later, the duo have been commended by the Governor-General of the Commonwealth of Australia – the country’s representative of Queen Elizabeth II – for their heroics after being nominated by Craig.